MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-inference-server-troubleshooting.md

   If you don't see a similar message in your container log, your image is out-of-date and should be updated.
 If you use a Compute Unified Device Architecture (CUDA) image, and you can't find a newer image, check if your image is deprecated in [AzureML-Containers](https://github.com/Azure/AzureML-Containers).
 You can find designated replacements for deprecated images.

-  If you use the server with an online endpoint, you can also find the logs in the **Deployment logs** on the **Endpoints** page in Azure Machine Learning studio.
+  If you use the server with an online endpoint, you can also find the logs in the **Logs** on the **Endpoints** page in Azure Machine Learning studio.

 If you deploy with SDK v1, and don't explicitly specify an image in your deployment configuration, the server applies the `openmpi4.1.0-ubuntu20.04` package with a version that matches your local SDK toolset.
 However, the version installed might not be the latest available version of the image.

 For SDK version 1.43, the server installs the `openmpi4.1.0-ubuntu20.04:20220616` package version by default, but this package version isn't compatible with SDK 1.43.
 Make sure you use the latest SDK for your deployment.

 If you can't update the image, you can temporarily avoid the issue by pinning the `azureml-defaults==1.43` or `azureml-inference-server-http~=0.4.13` entries in your environment file.
 These entries direct the server to install the older version with `flask 1.0.x`.